- October 23, 2021

 There is a fundamental difference between who we are and what we do.
-Being goes to the essence of who we are ? our principles and character ? and is shaped by our deep-rooted beliefs.?
-Doing ? on the other hand ? is how we show up in our actions and behaviours and is more mutable.?
+Being goes to the essence of who we are ? our principles and character ? and is shaped by our deep-rooted beliefs.
+Doing on the other hand is how we show up in our actions and behaviors and is more mutable.
 We can change our doing while holding our being firm.

 As leaders, we author our way of being we hold firm to certain principles; we develop a moral compass which is aligned to our individual true north.
 This way of being represents our essence.
 Having invested decades in the journey to our true sense of self and being, it becomes our identity/our character not something separate and distinct from us; not something that we can easily/readily leave behind/abandon.